11 Best Places You Can Change Your Coins for Cash For Free

 • Heavy to transport

-• A lot of work for teller
+• A lot of work for a teller

-Other Ways to Use than changing Coins to Cash
+Other Ways to Use than Changing Coins to Cash

 Use the Coins

-See also: Where to Get Quarters During a Coin Shortage: 10 Places to Look.
+See also: Where to Get Quarters During a Coin Shortage: 10 Places to Look

 Designate for a Specific Purpose